metaspace2020/coloc/README.md

 # Measuring co-localization of ion images

-This repository is devoted to a computational project on measuring co-localization of images in imaging mass spectrometry data.
+This repository is devoted to a project on measuring co-localization of mass spectrometry images.
 The project is carried out by the [Alexandrov team](https://www.embl.de/research/units/scb/alexandrov/) at EMBL Heidelberg.
-We used public data from [METASPACE](http://metaspace2020.eu) to create a gold standard set of ranked ion image pairs, as well as developed and evaluated several measures of co-localization of ion images.
+We created a webapp for ranking pairs of ion images, engaged external experts to rank images from their public data from [METASPACE](http://metaspace2020.eu), consolidated the results into a gold standard set of ranked pairs of ion images, and, finally, developed and evaluated various measures of co-localization.

 Team:

 - [Katja Ovchinnikova](http://ovchinnikova.me/): pixel-based co-localization method development, gold standard preparation
 - Alexander Rakhlin: deep learning based co-localization method development
-- [Lachlan Stuart](https://github.com/LachlanStuart): development of the RankColoc web app
+- [Lachlan Stuart](https://github.com/LachlanStuart): development and implementation of the RankColoc web app
+- Sergey Nikolenko: PI for the deep learning work
 - [Theodore Alexandrov](https://www.embl.de/research/units/scb/alexandrov/members/index.php?s_personId=CP-60020464): supervision, gold standard preparation

 ## Creating gold standard ion images